The Sonos Sub Mini brings more oomph to your Sonos sound system — but is it worth it? | CNN Underscored

 Bottom line

 The Sonos Sub Mini isn’t a necessary part of your Sonos system, but it will make it better.
 Sometimes, like when you’re watching things explode, the effect is dramatic.
-At other times, like when you’re listening to dialog, it’s more subtle.
+At other times, like when you’re listening to dialogue, it’s subtler.
 But you’ll always hear an improvement.